marchdz/marchdz/README.md

 </picture>

 <!-- Text only -->
-Android App Developer specializing in native Android development using both XML and Jetpack Compose.<br />
+Software developer specializing in native Android development using both XML and Jetpack Compose.<br/>
 Passionate about cross-platform development with Compose Multiplatform and Kotlin Multiplatform.

 <!-- Skills -->
 ## Skills:
 <div>